-- a few years ago, for a large charity, I was both the project and the change lead.
-What this meant in practice was that if I wasn’t thinking about and planning for the people impacts of the new business development capability, ie, the change, then no one else would;
+A few years ago I was working for a large charity, where I took a dual role of the project and the change lead.
+What this meant in practice was that if I wasn’t planning for the people impact on the new business development capability, ie, the change, then no one else would;

-- for a global manufacturing customer, I had been retained to drive people-engagement with, and provide training on, the new ways of working.
+Currently I am working for a global manufacturing customer.
+I have been retained to drive people-engagement with, and provide training on, the new ways of working.

 What are my reflections and what do I advise my customers about the positioning of change management vis-à-vis project management?
 Here are my top four tips:

 1. It doesn’t need to be project management versus change management.

 Successful change can be delivered for organisations irrespective of the structure, or title, of the project and change teams.
 What matters is that there is a focus on both delivery of the new capability, and on helping staff, partners and customers adopt and proficiently use the new capability.

 To my mind, the key is in this dual, indeed equal, focus, and less so in what we call the team, or teams, bringing this focus or who is the boss of that team.
 In all likelihood, the boss of the team will be called the project manager.
 This doesn’t matter as long as the project manager understands, values and acts in a structured way to ensure those impacted by the change are able to embrace and adopt the new capability.
 A tool like Prosci’s 4 Ps Model© can be hugely powerful in shining a light on both the project deliverables – the model’s “Particulars” – and the employees and associates who need to be able to use the project deliverables – the model’s “People”.